 Obesity is one of the biggest and costliest public health crises of the 21st century.
-According to the World Health Organization, 13 percent of the adult population worldwide was obese in 2016, and almost 40 percent of adults over the age of 18 were severely overweight.
+According to the World Health Organization, of the adult population worldwide was obese in 2016, and almost 40 percent of adults over the age of 18 were severely overweight.
 These numbers, startling as they are, have only increased over the past few years.
-In fact, data shows that obesity and overweight rates have been steadily climbing over the past five decades, from 14 percent of Americans having a body mass index (BMI) greater than 30 in 1962, to nearly 40 percent in 2019.
+In fact, data shows that obesity and overweight rates have been steadily over the past five decades, from 14 percent of Americans having a body mass index (BMI) greater than 30 in 1962, to nearly 40 percent in 2019.

 Many factors influence a person’s weight.
 Genetic predispositions and chronic conditions play a big role in someone’s risk of becoming obese or overweight, but lifestyle choices and eating habits are the driving force behind the global obesity epidemic.
 Lifestyle choices are the behaviors that a person decides to engage in that impact their health in one way or another.
 For example, exercising, drinking water, and reducing salt and sugar intake are all healthy lifestyle choices.
 On the other hand, smoking, eating junk food, and drinking too much alcohol are examples of poor lifestyle choices.